There are now literary festivals throughout the year in the UK, and in most areas of the country. The largest ones include:

 Dylan Thomas Festival

-27th October - 9th November at The Dylan Thomas Centre, Swansea.
+At The Dylan Thomas Centre, Swansea.

 Aldeburgh International Poetry Festival